gosphotodesign - Fotolia

 Integrating with other businesses and departments

 A company is multinational, and it needs an ERP system that can support business operations in multiple countries.
-Most ERP vendors can localize their ERP systems to support different languages and currencies, so a more important question to ask vendors might be what their resources are for supporting ERP in multiple geographies.
+Most ERP vendors can localize their ERP systems to support different languages and currencies, so a more important question for companies to ask vendors might be what their resources are for supporting ERP in multiple geographies.

 Monitor service activities

 SAP Business One has a commercial project management option, as does Epicor, which has functionality for planning and executing single and multiphase projects with project costing and billing guidelines.
 Microsoft Dynamics 365 can track projects and match them to contracts and purchase orders.
-Sage has particularly strong ERP offerings for large enterprises engaged in the construction industry.

 The key to selecting the best ERP software for your company is to first understand your company's business model, goals and business processes.
 It is equally important to have a good sense of how flexible IT and business users will be in adapting to change, as the installation of any ERP system brings about change, and that can make people uncomfortable.